 Health benefits of basil

-Basil is high in antioxidants, which means it helps to slow down and prevent damage from free radicals on our system.
+Basil is high in antioxidants1, which means it helps to slow down and prevent damage from free radicals on our system.
 Using basil essential oil can help to provide antioxidants which can slow down disease processes along with fighting signs of aging.

 Can reduce anxiety

 Anxiety can reduce our quality of life and finding ways to manage stress and reduce anxiety can increase our happiness and fulfillment in our daily lives.
-Studies of using basil essential oils, even when compared to pharmaceutical anxiety medication, showed positive effects in reducing anxiety.
+Studies of using basil essential oils2, even when compared to pharmaceutical anxiety medication, showed positive effects in reducing anxiety.
 Incredibly, there are 38 active compounds in basil essential oil, certainly worth further investigation.

 Inflammation can cause skin irritation, rashes, redness and is often an immune system defense mechanism showing our body is trying to heal itself from an allergic reaction, infection, or other kind of wound.
 Similarly, inflammation in our airway can cause respiratory issues that can be more life threatening such as asthma and bronchospasm.
-Studies of using basil extracts, and basil essential oil show therapeutic effects on inflammatory conditions such as asthma and other diseases resulting in skin and respiratory tract inflammation.
+Studies of using basil extracts, and basil essential oil show therapeutic effects on inflammatory conditions such as asthma and other diseases resulting in skin and respiratory tract inflammation.3

 Aids the fight against obesity and diabetes

-Extracts of leaves and flowers of basil have shown positive effects against the enzymes believed to be responsible for some of the challenges with obesity and diabetes.
+Extracts of leaves and flowers of basil have shown positive effects4 against the enzymes believed to be responsible for some of the challenges with obesity and diabetes.
 Diabetes and obesity are metabolic and degenerative disorders which are a major contributor to death, and in addition, can lead to many potential problems affecting the heart, kidneys, vision, and overall quality of life.

 The different kinds of basil